 As I mentioned at the beginning of this blog, I ended my tour of a wilder, remoter Costa Rica with a rafting trip.
 This was not just an activity but a necessity.
 I had just spent some time at the fantastically isolated Pacuare Lodge that clings to a tight river bend in a deep valley along the Pacuare River.
 The idea is that you raft in (a fairly gentle 2 – 3-grade experience) and raft out (a more exhilarating 3 – 4-grade journey).
 The alternative is a very, very rough 4×4 drive, followed by traversing the river in a precarious metal basket strung from a cable.
 The river is by far the more exciting option.
 Lodging here is extremely comfortable with much of the accommodation looking directly across the river to the cloud-shrouded valley side beyond.
 Top class accommodation with a twist – no electricity.
 Post dinner (fantastic food by the way) you’ll return to a room that is completely candle-lit.
 Magical.

-These areas require an extra degree of effort to reach but you are rewarded with fantastic scenery, wildlife and a sense of isolation and “being somewhere special and unique”.
+These areas require an extra degree of effort to reach but you are rewarded with fantastic scenery, wildlife, a sense of isolation and “being somewhere special and unique”.